5 Tips for Achieving Flawless Hair Color

 Mid-lengths: This hair is a little more porous, it has had time to be exposed to natural and unnatural elements such as sun exposure, coloring, highlighting, and heat styling.
 This means the hair shaft is a bit more open than your roots to receiving color more easily.

 Ends: The most porous of our hair, our ends have been through the most.
 They accept color very easily so they don't need as much time as your roots.

-It is always a good idea to give your new growth the most time to absorb color - give it at least a 20 minute head start - after that, gradually comb color down through hair adding more color to you mid-lengths, then finally on to the ends.
+It is always a good idea to give your new growth hair the most time to absorb color - give it at least a 20 minute head start - after that, gradually comb color down through hair adding more color to you mid-lengths, then finally on to the ends.

 When doing a root touch up, total saturation is really important.
-Part your hair into 4 sections and apply color patiently and methodically, really massaging the color into the new growth so that you don't miss any areas.
+Part your hair into 4 sections and apply color patiently and methodically, really massaging the color into the new growth hair so that you don't miss any areas.

 Know your limitations when going lighter.
 Say no to hot roots

 “Hot roots” is what you may get when you try to color your already-dyed hair a lighter color and the roots end up looking noticeably warmer than the rest of your hair.

 Hot roots happen when the hair closest to the scalp lifts lighter and faster than the rest of the hair due to the heat coming off your scalp.
 This is also a result of of putting a lighter shade on it and through the lightening process exposing natural warmth.
 Remember my friends “color can not lift color,” so if you have any type of dye on your hair a lighter color will not be able to make your hair lighter.

 When you color over hair that has been previously colored the hair color overlaps, creating a darker band where the new color is touching the previous color.
 You will usually see this band around your crown.
 Escape this by applying color just to roots and feathering down with a comb.

 Did you know that you don't need to color all your hair every time that you color?